 Available-for-Sale Securities.
-At March 31, 2015, our available-for-sale securities portfolio consisted primarily of securities established to fund certain employee benefits.
+At June 30, 2015, our available-for-sale securities portfolio consisted primarily of securities held in other postretirement plans to fund employee benefits.
 (See Note 3.
 Investments.)

 COMMODITY PRICE RISK

 Our regulated utility operations incur costs for power and fuel (primarily coal and related transportation) in Minnesota and power and natural gas purchased for resale in our regulated service territory in Wisconsin.
 Our Minnesota regulated utility's exposure to price risk for these commodities is significantly mitigated by the current ratemaking process and regulatory framework, which allows recovery of fuel costs in excess of those included in base rates.
 Conversely, costs below those in base rates result in a credit to our ratepayers.
 We seek to prudently manage our customers' exposure to price risk by entering into contracts of various durations and terms for the purchase of power and coal and related transportation costs (Minnesota Power) and natural gas (SWL&P).